VivusHub/Vivus/sdk-php/createEvent.md

   "id": null
 }
 ```
-- Username: Username of the person who performed this action
+- Username: Username of the person who performed this action.
-- Status: Status to show errors or if your request was successful
+- Status: Status to show errors or if your request was successful.
-- Link: If the action was successful a link is provided
+- Link: If the action was successful a link is provided.
 - id: And an ID for support.